 Agile development uses user stories with business-focused acceptance criteria to define product features.
 By focusing features on the needs of real users, each feature incrementally delivers value, not just an IT component.
 This also provides the opportunity to beta test software after each Sprint, gaining valuable feedback early in the project and providing the ability to make changes as needed.

-Agile provides multiple opportunities for stakeholder and team engagement – before, during, and after each Sprint.
+An Agile process provides multiple opportunities for stakeholder and team engagement – before, during, and after each Sprint.
 By involving the different types of stakeholders in every step of the project, there is a high degree of collaboration between teams.
-This provides more opportunities for the team to truly understand the business’ vision.
-Delivering working software early and frequently increases stakeholders’ trust in the team’s ability to deliver high-quality working software and encourages them to be more deeply engaged in the project.
+This provides more opportunities for the team to truly understand the business’ vision, deliver working software early, and frequently increases stakeholders’ trust.
+Stakeholders are encouraged to be more deeply engaged in a project since trust has been established in the team’s ability to deliver high-quality working software.

 By using time-boxed, fixed schedule Sprints of 1-4 weeks, new features are delivered quickly and frequently, with a high level of predictability.
 This also provides the opportunity to release or beta test the software earlier than planned if there is sufficient business value.

 Because each Sprint is a fixed duration, the cost is predictable and limited to the amount of work that can be performed by the team in the fixed-schedule time box.
 Combined with the estimates provided prior to each Sprint, the company can more readily understand the approximate cost of each feature, which improves decision making about the priority of features and the need for additional iterations.